raganwald-deprecated/homoiconic/2009-10-20/high_anxiety.md

 High Anxiety
 ===

-Last night, a good friend was visiting and she suggested we pass the time playing Go.
+Last night, a good friend was visiting and she suggested we pass the time playing [Go](http://bit.ly/hbUQr "Go (game) - Wikipedia, the free encyclopedia").
 I own a board but I don't recall ever playing with it.
 We got the board out and she started to explain how to play, and things went rapidly downhill from there.
 I do not kid when I say that by the time she ended the game in exasperation, I had sucked all joy out of the room.

 My history with Go is brief and inauspicious.
 I had heard it was a beautiful game, full of subtleties and marvels.
 Friends told me how much I would love it.
-So decades ago, I visited a Go club and explained I would like to learn to play.
-One of the members puled out a small board, gave me a brief run-down of the rules much as my friend did last night, and invited me to play. he probably gave me a large handicap, I don't remember the details.
+Decades ago, I visited a [Go club](http://senseis.xmp.net/?TorontoGoClub "Sensei's Library: Toronto Go club") and explained I would like to learn to play.
+One of the members puled out a small board, gave me a brief run-down of the rules much as my friend did last night, and invited me to play.
+He probably gave me a large handicap, I don't remember the details.

 I had no idea what I was doing, and he destroyed me.
 Read what I just wrote, and if you understand the mind that would take it [personally](http://github.com/raganwald/homoiconic/blob/master/2009-05-01/optimism.md "Optimism") enough to consider himself destroyed, you can probably stop reading right here.
 You know it all.